Generating the Goeritz group of $S^3$: Chamber complexes and disk decomposition

 \begin{proof} Take the statements in order:

-Each component of $F$ is a closed surface, so none can be a disk.
+1) Each component of $F$ is a closed surface, so none can be a disk.

-Suppose $F''$ is a component of $F_{\calD}$ that lies in the interior of $W$, and let $F''_-$ be the compact surface obtained from $F''$ by deleting the interior of all its scars.
-Then $F''_-$ lies in a component of $F \cap int(W)$ which, by assumption, is a disk.
-Hence $F''_-$ has no genus, so neither can $F''$.
-See Figure \ref{fig:disky}
+2) Suppose $F''$ is a component of $F_{\calD}$ that lies in the interior of $W$, and let $F''_-$ be the compact surface obtained from $F''$ by deleting the interior of all scars of the disk surgery that lie in $F''$.
+Then $F''_-$ lies in a component of $F \cap \inter(W)$ and, by assumption, this component is a disk.
+Hence the surface $F''_-$ has no genus, so neither can $F''$.
+See Figure \ref{fig:disky}.

-Suppose the two scars left by surgery on a disk $D \in \calD_0$ were on the same component $F''$ of $\bdd C'$.
-If that surface is $F'$, then the annulus in $F$ running between the two scars of $D$ is a component of $F \cap int(W)$ that is not a disk, contradicting our assumption that $W$ is disky.
-Similarly, if the scars both lie on a sphere component of $\bdd C'$ lying in the interior of $W$ then some component of $F \cap int(W)$ contains a punctured torus, and so cannot be a disk. \end{proof}
+3) Suppose the two scars left by surgery on a disk $D \in (\calD \cap \inter(W))$ were on the same component $F''$ of $F_{\calD}$.
+If $F'' = F'$ then the belt annulus for the surgery is a component of $F \cap \inter(W)$ that is not a disk, contradicting our assumption that $W$ is disky.
+Similarly, suppose $F''$ were in the interior of $W$, and let $\alpha$ be an arc in $F''$ running between the two scars.
+Then the union of the belt annulus and a collar of $\alpha$ would be a punctured torus lying in some component of $F \cap \inter(W)$, so that component cannot be a disk, again contradicting our assumption that $W$ is disky. \end{proof}

-\begin{lemma} Suppose $W$ is disky, and $F''$ is a (sphere) component of $F_{\calD}$ lying in the interior of $W$.
-Then the component $W''$ of $M - F''$ that lies in $W$ is disky. \end{lemma}
+\begin{lemma} Suppose the handlebody $W$ is disky, and $F''$ is a component of $F_{\calD}$ that lies in the interior of $W$.
+Then $F''$ bounds a disky ball in $W$.\end{lemma}